What are Scratch sprites?

 With Scratch coding, kids learn how to create talking sprites, change costumes, grow and shrink sprites, have sprites jump up and down, change backdrops, and glide sprites—coding their own cartoon, essentially.

-How to create a custom sprite
+How to create a custom sprite in Scratch

 In Scratch, creating a character is called "painting a sprite."
+(Here is how to make a sprite with Piskel!)

 The process is simple, and can be achieved through the following steps: